oconnorkg/window_tiler/README.md

  - CTRL-ALT-1 -> CTRL-ALT-9 : Restores your desktop window positions and sizes, that you must have previously saved into one of these 9 slots.

 ## Building:
  - There's a pre-built exe over on the right of this page under "Releases".
+At the moment Windows will block you running it.
+I'm looking into how to fix this, but until then you can unblock it by right-clicking the exe, selecting Properties and clicking the Unblock checkbox, then OK.
-But if you want to build from source...
+ - But if you want to build from source...
  - I've included the Visual Studio 2022 solution, but you can just grab the .cpp file and build it in whatever - the only thing to remember in compiler settings is it's using the Multi-Byte Character Set, not Unicode (Visual Studio 2022: Project->Settings->Advanced->Character Set).